vuejs/vitepress/docs/guide/frontmatter.md

 ---
 ```

+Many site or default theme config options have corresponding options in frontmatter.
+You can use frontmatter to override specific behavior for the current page only.
+For details, see [Frontmatter Config Reference](/reference/frontmatter-config),

-Between the triple-dashed lines, you can set [predefined variables](/reference/frontmatter-config), or even create custom ones of your own.
-These variables can be used via the special <code>$frontmatter</code> variable.
+You can also define custom frontmatter data of your own, to be used in dynamic Vue expressions on the page.
+Frontmatter data can be accessed via the special `$frontmatter` global variable:

 Here's an example of how you could use it in your Markdown file: